Have You Seen the Real Mexico?

 What many of the passengers don’t realize – unless they take the time to get away from the dock – is that they really haven’t seen Mexico or Mahahual.
 Well, technically they can say they have but only in the sense that a tourist that only sees Disneyland can say he has seen the United States.
 For the slightly savvier there is, just behind the newly constructed Malecón and gift shops, a different Mahahual.
 It is not the Mahahual of the past but it is one that is genuine, vibrant and fun.

-Instead of getting overpriced chicken strips and a Coors from the familiar chain why not wander the back and side streets of town and have a delicious Pollo Asado right off a wood fired grill and a delicious, dark Cerveza Leon?
+Instead of getting overpriced chicken strips and a Coors from the familiar chain why not wander the back and side streets of the town and have a delicious Pollo Asado right off a wood-fired grill and a delicious, dark Cerveza Leon?
 Why not ask around – always a chance to try out that high school Spanish – and find Fernando’s 100% Agave and get a deliciously grilled Pescado Entero (Whole Grilled Fish) and chase it down with – 100% Agave?
 Try It!
 You will be doing yourself, the local businesses and your wallet some good.